axibase/axibase-collector-docs/jobs/docker/volume-size.md

    docker exec axibase-collector /opt/axibase-collector/ext/docker_volume_collect.sh docker_hostname tcp://atsd_host:8081
    ```

-* Login in to ATSD and verify that the following metrics are available:
+* Log in to ATSD and verify that the following metrics are available:

         docker.volume.fs.size
         docker.volume.total_used